 Running the wet headlight over with a sanding cloth will help clean any stubborn spots.
 You may want to hold onto it for an extra few seconds if possible, but be sure not to get too close so as not to damage paint or other parts on your car!

-4. Apply cleaner/polish first before going over headlight with polish last so that they have an opportunity to dry together better.
-Use rubbing alcohol along the edge, Keep it wet.
-Use a spray bottle, a bucket of water, or a hose to wet the surface while sanding and keep going until you have an even layer on your headlight Lens
+4. Apply cleaner/polish first before going over the headlight with polish last so that they have an opportunity to dry together better.
+Use rubbing alcohol along the edge, keep it wet.
+Use a spray bottle, a bucket of water, or a hose to wet the surface while sanding, and keep going until you have an even layer on your headlight Lens

 After wiping off all excess debris, make sure they are completely dry before applying the protectant - it can take anywhere from 20-60 minutes depending on weather conditions and how dirty the things are. initially (it will be helpful if we wait 24 hours).
 Letting go early means another project comes right after you; Don't forget about what to do while waiting around ...

 Be careful when restoring your headlights!
 Alex Murenko, owner of ONEighty Auto Repair in NYC says that if you don't put protective film on it and let people restore them they can easily peel off again.
 With no coating left after polishing the original manufacturer's paint will start to wear away from natural elements like rain or snow so now all we have exposed are our lights which is exactly what drivers don’t want happening six months down line.

 "Once polished there is no more protection against rain or snow exposing them even more easily than before!"